surveydown-dev/surveydown/cran-comments.md

 ## Notes
 * This is a new release.
-* Title casing error in previous submission corrected
+* Corrected use of software names in quotes
+* Modified vignette to avoid including unexecutable code